This is part one of a short series on our online reputation. This post will go into the disillusions of PageRank and other ranking scores.

 Why Numbers Count

 The fact is, these numbers count.
 Don’t let anyone tell you different.
 It is true; we can take each score individually and discredit them in a number of ways.
 At the end of the day, we are being judged, like it or not.
 Can the Alexa rank be manipulated?
 Of course it can.
 Does Google PageRank hold less stock in the SERPS than it once did?
 Absolutely.
-And Klout, don’t even get me started with that joke.
-With that said, seriously, these numbers DO COUNT!
+And Klout, don’t even get me started with that.
+Seriously, these numbers DO COUNT!
 They count because people pay attention to them.

 I Don’t Believe Any Of It!